-2022 HUF Th 2021 HUF Th
+2023 HUF Th 2022 HUF Th

-Trade receivables 9,410 21,113
+Trade receivables 9,782 9,410

-Total 9,410 21,113
+Total 9,782 9,410

 PannErgy Group sells its products and services to a small number of buyers, mostly on the basis of long-term contractual arrangements.
 The trade receivables are non-interest earning items, generally with a 30-day term.
-Trade receivables were down 55% year-on-year.
-Based on the separate impairment provision matrix, the Company recognised impairment of HUF 617 thousand in the reporting period.
+Trade receivables were up 4% year-on-year.

+In the reporting period, the Company has written down foreign receivables, recognising a 100% impairment of HUF 617 thousand during the previous period.